Lab-8916100448256/hosting-farm/README.md

 ```
 npx playwright test
 ```
-Before executing thet tests, Playwright will automatically start the application with the e2e profile which listen on the port 5151 and is using its own DB to avoid conflicts with development instance and will kill it at the end.
+Before executing the tests, Playwright will automatically start the application with the e2e profile which listen on the port 5151 and is using its own DB to avoid conflicts with development instance and will kill it at the end.

 To start playwright tests in interactive UI mode.
 ```